terrycojones/super-rugby-2015/README.md

 Here is the detailed output of the program with results broken down by group.
 Note that the team results table is not ordered by competition points, but by number of wins.

+It's interesting to note that the NZ teams have played significantly more (38) out-of-group games than RSA (35) or AUS (33).
+The NZ teams are largely matched against each other in the remaining competition rounds.

 ```